 If the craft show affects your online sales; such as replies, shipping times, etc. plan for how you’ll communicate that to your online shoppers.
 A message at checkout or placing your shop in vacation mode will take away the stress of having to check website sales during the event.

-Otherwise, simply let them know if you’re unable to restock them for a few weeks due to craft show prep.
+Otherwise, simply let them know if you’re unable to restock them for a few weeks due to craft show preparation.

 As mentioned, it’s helpful to have all your stock completed at least a few days before the event.
 This will give you enough time to check off the tasks below and maybe you’ll even have time to relax the night before the event! (that was usually a pipe dream for me;)

-Here are some tasks you may need to complete in the final days before an event:
+Here are some preparation tasks you may need to complete in the final days before an event:

 Find more checklists in MAKE MORE MONEY AT CRAFT FAIRS including:

-You can download the Pre-Craft Fair Checklist for FREE by signing up for our newsletter below.
+Download the Preparation Craft Show Checklist for FREE by signing up for my newsletter below.